-(Besides the fact that my dog gets weirdly excited about carrots.)
+(Besides the fact that my dog gets really excited about carrots.)

 Until a week ago, I wasn’t part of that movement.
 It’s been a year since I finally decided to stop eating meat.
 I could tell you that I’ve learnt a lot of new recipes in this time, learnt a lot more about myself and have grown since making a choice based on my core values.

 When really, I spent the entire year trying to ignore the voice in my head telling me “vegetarian is not gonna cut it, snuggle bear.”

 I was, of course, influenced by what my closest friends were saying (whom I adore all day, every day, but..) who were all meat eaters, while trying to avoid talking all too much to that one friend who was kind of ‘weigan’.

 Eventually, I watched one of the documentaries that I was trying to ignore, and, as you can imagine, shit hit the fan pretty quickly.